Recruiting on wheels: a remote recruiter’s adventure16 min read

 There have been some studies that remote workers are more likely to ‘overwork’.
 Did you feel that way?

 It’s hard to switch off.
 You have to remember sometimes to take a holiday… from the holiday.
 So my husband said “Jitske, everyone is taking time off work.
 Even though you’re on a big ‘holiday’ it’s important to take time off from the remote part of the holiday”.

 But that’s very hard for me because I’m very loyal to my work- I love what I do and I don’t want to let them down.

 I guess that if you work remotely you have to have a certain skill set.
-Unfortunately it’s not for everybody.
-You need self-discipline but you should be careful of overdoing it.
+Unfortunately, it’s not for everybody.
+You need self-discipline but you should be careful about overdoing it.
 It can become a weakness and it can get in your way.
 And I can see that’s how remote workers can really become overworked.

 In your opinion, what kind of skills or personality traits does it take to be a remote recruiter?